monocongo/segment_deeplab/README.md

 ### Training Dataset
 Acquire a dataset of images and corresponding object segmentation masks.
 This project assumes a dataset with a directory of image files in JPG format and a corresponding directory of mask image files in PNG format matching to each image file.
+The mask files are expected to contain mask values corresponding to the class ID of the objects being masked, with unmasked/background having value 0.
+For example if we have two classes, dog and cat with class IDs 1 and 2 respectively, then all dog masks in a mask image will be denoted with value 1 and all cat masks will be denoted with value 2.

-A good example dataset that includes image mask files is the [ISIC 2018 Skin Lesion Analysis Dataset](https://challenge2018.isic-archive.com/).
+An example dataset that includes image mask files is the [ISIC 2018 Skin Lesion Analysis Dataset](https://challenge2018.isic-archive.com/).

 In order to convert the dataset of images and masks into TFRecords, which is the